shraazp/heart-attack-analysis/README.md

 # Data's demographic:
-• Sex: male(2) or female(0) (Nominal)
+• Sex: male(1) or female(0)

-• Age: Age of the patient;(Continuous - Although the recorded ages have been truncated to whole numbers, the concept of age is continuous)
+• Age: Age of the patient

-Behavioral

-• Current Smoker: whether or not the patient is a current smoker (Nominal)
+• Current Smoker: whether or not the patient is a current smoker

-• Cigs Per Day: the number of cigarettes that the person smoked on average in one day.(can be considered continuous as one can have any number of cigarettes, even half a cigarette.)
+• Cigs Per Day: the number of cigarettes that the person smoked on average in one day.

 Medical( history)

-• BP Meds: whether or not the patient was on blood pressure medication (Nominal)
+• BP Meds: whether or not the patient was on blood pressure medication

-• Prevalent Stroke: whether or not the patient had previously had a stroke (Nominal)
+• Prevalent Stroke: whether or not the patient had previously had a stroke

-• Prevalent Hyp: whether or not the patient was hypertensive (Nominal)
+• Prevalent Hyp: whether or not the patient was hypertensive

-• Diabetes: whether or not the patient had diabetes (Nominal)
+• Diabetes: whether or not the patient had diabetes

 Medical(current)

-• Tot Chol: total cholesterol level (Continuous)
+• Tot Chol: total cholesterol level

-• Sys BP: systolic blood pressure (Continuous)
+• Sys BP: systolic blood pressure

-• Dia BP: diastolic blood pressure (Continuous)
+• Dia BP: diastolic blood pressure

-• BMI: Body Mass Index (Continuous)
+• BMI: Body Mass Index

-• Heart Rate: heart rate (Continuous - In medical research, variables such as heart rate though in fact discrete, yet are considered continuous because of large number of possible values.)
+• Heart Rate: heart rate

-• Glucose: glucose level (Continuous) Predict variable (desired target)
+• Glucose: glucose level

 • 10 year risk of coronary heart disease CHD (binary: “1”, means “Yes”, “0” means “No”)